ga-wdi-lessons/ruby-oop/readme.md

 ```

 <details>
-  <summary>These have the same result, so we can deduce that `attr_accessor` is a shortcut that does what?</summary>
+  <summary>We now can directly access properties on the User instance, so we can deduce that `attr_accessor` is a shortcut that does what?</summary>

-  > It creates getter and setter methods for the `name` instance variable.
+  > It creates getter and setter methods for the `firstname` instance variable.

 </details>